MoBanerjee/SC1015_DSAI_MiniProject_Team6/README.md

 We extracted these two datasets from Kaggle.
   1. Dataset for statistical features like tempo, key, etc-: [Click Here](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets/code?select=tracks.csv)
   2. Dataset for lyrics data-: [Click Here](https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres?select=lyrics-data.csv)

+  The dataset used was combined from these 2 datasets.
+In order to maintain uniformity, we merged the two datasets and found the common songs between the 2 datasets and only used those.

+## Data Extraction and Cleaning:
+These were the steps taken to perform data extraction and cleaning:
+  1. Merged the 2 datasets based on the common songs.
+All songs which were not common were dropped.
+  2. Dropped all duplicate values
+  3. Dropped all null values
+  4. Performed min-max normalisation.

 ## Models Used
 Models used for predicting popularity using features like tempo, key, loudness, etc :